 The last couple of years I've been working in the financial sector as a security architect, mostly concerned with development of ASP.NET applications.
 In addition to my day to day development chores I'm also maintaining two open source projects.
 In mid-2013 I received the MVP award in Developer Security.

-To keep an eye on what I'm up to these days you should find me on Twitter: .
-You'll find that I'm less active on other social networks such as: and .
+To keep an eye on what I'm up to these days you should find me on Twitter: @klingsen.
+You'll find that I'm less active on other social networks such as: Google+ and LinkedIn.

 You can also reach me by e-mail, try my klingsen Gmail for private matters or klings at appsec (dot) no if it's work related.

-I occasionally post something to my , here are my latest ramblings:
+I occasionally post something to my blog, here are my latest ramblings:

 I have a couple of projects "on the side."
 I see regular downloads in the projects' statistics, so it might well be that someone find them useful.
 Have a look!